Upper and Lower Extremity Compression Nerve Syndromes

 Guyon’s Tunnel Syndrome

-The distal part of the ulnar nerve can be compressed as it enters the wrist by the hook of the hamate bone, the pissiform bone or the Guyon canal itself.
-A pure motor, pure sensory or a combination of both can clinically manifest.
+The distal ulnar nerve is compressed as it enters the wrist by the hook of the hamate bone, the pisiform bone, or the Guyon canal itself.
+Pure motor, pure sensory, or combined deficits can occur.

 Cubital Tunnel Syndrome

-The ulnar nerve can be compressed at the level of the elbow.
-A combined motor and sensory deficit occurs to people.
-This is the second most common compression neuropathy that I have seen after carpal tunnel syndrome.
+The ulnar nerve is compressed at the elbow, producing combined motor and sensory deficits.
+This is the second most common compression neuropathy after carpal tunnel syndrome.

-- Surgical decompression at the level of the elbow.
-Sometime transposition of the ulnar nerve may be required.
+Therapy: Surgical decompression at the elbow.
+Transposition of the ulnar nerve may be required.

-Dysfunction of the musculocutaneous nerve can lead to weakness or paralysis of the bicepts muscle and the brachialis muscle.
-A sensory deficit along the lateral aspect of the forearm can be also present.
+Dysfunction can produce weakness or paralysis of the biceps and brachialis muscles.
+Sensory deficit along the lateral forearm may also be present.

-- Surgical exploration, resection of neuromas in continuity, nerve grafting, nerve transfer and surgical decompression are the techniques used to treat this pathologic entity.
-It is essentially a brachial plexus reconstruction.
+Therapy: Surgical exploration, resection of neuromas in continuity, nerve grafting, nerve transfer, and surgical decompression — essentially a brachial plexus reconstruction.

 Common Peroneal Nerve

-This nerve is relatively fixed at the lateral side of the fibula.
-In simple terms it is found in the lower aspect of the lateral aspect of the knee and upper leg.
-Due to its location very close to the skin and right over the bones it can be easily injured and compressed.
-This is another common injury I see in athletes.
+The common peroneal nerve is relatively fixed at the lateral fibula, near the lateral aspect of the knee and upper leg.
+Its location close to the skin and over the bone makes it vulnerable to injury and compression — a frequent injury Dr. Anastasatos sees in athletes.

-- If no progress is seen within a reasonable window of time then surgical exploration and repair of the nerve is needed.
+Therapy: Conservative initially.
+If no progress within a reasonable window, surgical exploration and nerve repair are indicated.

 Morton’s Neuroma

-- Can range from excision of the nerve that is diseased to division of the intermetacarpal ligament that causes the chronic compression.
+Therapy: Treatment ranges from excision of the diseased nerve segment to division of the intermetatarsal ligament that causes the chronic compression.

-- Surgical exploration and release of the compressed nerve and nerve repair.
+Therapy: Surgical exploration, release of the compressed nerve, and nerve repair.